NFL on television in the 1990s: 1998

+Also beginning in that season, the networks are now required to include a teaser bumper prior to kickoff and at the end of the game acknowledging the league and the network accompanied by a standardized NFL fanfare.
+In addition, the practice of having the commentators announcing the copyright disclaimer was abandoned in favor of a standardized copyright disclaimer read by Earl Mann.

 A mildly infamous incident came during the final 1998 telecast when Dierdorf asked Michaels, prior to a halftime interview with Buffalo Bills quarterback Doug Flutie, "Are you gonna tell 'em how you're sick of all this B.C.
 [Boston College] stuff?"
 Michaels (thinking that they had gone into a commercial break and that his microphone was off) replied, "No shit."

 Nielsen ratings data for the first 17 weeks of the 1998–99 television season showed that Monday Night Football averaged a 13.9 rating, down 8% from the 15.0 average rating for the broadcasts in 1997 – the previous standard in ratings futility.
 In actuality, MNF ratings had been hitting all-time record lows for the previous four years.